ozgurgunes/Sketch-Case-Converter/README.md

 ## Usage

-All plugin commands have 4 scopes depend on your selection.
+All plugin commands have 4 scopes depending on your selection.

 ### Select Symbol Master